 This previous work has made it clear that the biological components of transport models can strongly affect connectivity patterns.
 And this emphasis has been recognised in the ICES publication, "Manual of recommended practices for modelling physical-biological interactions during fish early life", which recommends their inclusion and provides guidance for how to do this (Anon 2009).
 Larval behaviour has also been emphasised in published BDM tools, such as the Connectivity Modelling System (Paris et al. 2013) & Connie [CITE].
 But despite this increasing attention paid to the inclusion of biology in BDM, there remains little consensus on the relative importance of different parameters.
-This is understandable given the potentially for these to be context dependent.
-For instance, the importance of horizontal swimming may depend upon the length of the larval period, or the ability of horizontal swimming to affect connectivity may depend on the local geography of the modelled environment and the strength of vertical flow gradients.
-BDMs typically feature a high number of parameters and there is often little published information with which to determine exact values.
-As a result, researchers must often make decisions about what behaviours to include and what values to give the behaviours.
-The objective of this study was to review existing BDM studies to evaluate progress in the field in the inclusion of biological parameters and provide insight into the relative importance of different parameters, as well as any context dependence of these.
+If BDMs are to be a robust tool for understanding the connectivity of marine populations, such a concensus is ultimately required.
+It may be that there is considerable context dependence to the relative importance of some biological parameters (the importance of horizontal swimming may depend on the strength of the flow regime or the length of the larval period for instance) while the inclusion of others may always make a large difference to connectivity (mortality for instance).

-Specifically, the first aim was to understand what biological parameters were being implementing in BDMs for estimating connectivity patterns, i.e. was there a consensus of the most important, and how these biological parameters influence the connectivity patterns as measured through common metrics.
-If we can ascertain the importance of biological parameters in influencing these patterns, it will allow us to prioritise collecting empirical data on these traits and behaviours, information required to seed the BDMs.
-An inherent challenge in connectivity modelling is the difficulty in verifying the output as proportional to the spatial and temporal scales used in the model [CITE].
-Progression in the field requires that we have a degree of confidence in the accuracy and precision of our generated connectivity patterns, important for results that we are unable to empirically replicate.
-The second aim of the review was to use a meta-analysis to see how different behaviours impacted connectivity patterns.
-Understanding how changes in biological parameterisation affects metrics of dispersal and connectivity across studies allows us greater insight in the importance of each BDM parameter.
-It also allows us to focus our efforts on collecting the empirical data on these behaviours by identifying trends.
-The scope of this review did not include verifying the accuracy of individual models.
+In this study we review the literature on BDMs to evaluate the ability of this collective body of work to provide insight into the ramifications of the choices we might make when attempting to include biological realism in transport models.
+We achieve this aim by firstly evaluating if the field is generally progressing in its inclusion of biological parameters.
+We look at the collection of parameters included in models, how this is changing over time, and if there are trends in how parameters are included (or excluded) based on the context of models.
+Secondly, we look at the ramifications of the inclusion of different parameters on model results.
+Here we evaluate if there are observable differences in key metrics of connectivity as a result of the inclusion of specific biological parameters.
+We also assess the degree to which the physical context of the models may regulate any observed effect of biological parameters.
+This information will serve to guide the application of BDMs into the future and by highlighting key biological parameters, allows for focusing of empirical studies where they are most needed.

 Methods

 Literature search

-We searched for studies to review using the keywords connectivity, model* and marine, querying the online search engines ISI Web of Knowledge and SCOPUS.
+We searched for studies to review using the keywords; connectivity, model* and marine, querying the online search engines ISI Web of Knowledge and SCOPUS.
 We found 76 studies matching these criteria, published in 34 different journals (see the full list of references and the data extracted in the Supplementary materials).
-We constrained the search to publications from 2009, as this was the publication date of a manual recommending the way forward for biophysical connectivity models (Anon 2009), and also close to the date the last review in this area (Miller 2007).
+We constrained the search to publications from 2009, as this was the publication date of a manual recommending the way forward for biophysical connectivity models (Anon 2009), and also close to the date of the last review in this area (Miller 2007).
 Whilst our primary research interest is the connectivity patterns of ichthyoplankton, we included connectivity studies modelling other marine species with a pelagic larval stage (e.g. molluscs, crustaceans and corals), owing to often negligible differences in parameterised behaviours.

 Data classification